Saudi Arabia to criminalise sexual harassment

 Saudis took to Twitter with the Arabic hashtag "anti-harassment law", using it over 29,200 times over the past few hours.
 The tone was mostly humorous as users tweeted self-deprecating jokes with the term "sorry girls".

 "I'm sorry girls.
 Do unfollow me please.
-Women followers are no more welcome," @fantasticSaeed tweeted.
+Women followers are no longer welcome," @fantasticSaeed tweeted.

 Abdulrahman tweeted: "When they drafted the law, I remembered I don't talk to girls in the first place."